 Forward-looking statements involve estimates, assumptions, risks and uncertainties that could cause actual results to differ materially from those expressed in the forward-looking statements.
-The key factors that could cause our actual results to differ materially from the forward-looking statements include overall semiconductor market conditions, market acceptance and demand for our new products, our dependencies on our silicon wafer suppliers, the impact of competitive products and pricing, technological and product development risks, and the other risks that are described herein and that are otherwise described from time to time in our filings with the Securities and Exchange Commission ("SEC"), including but not limited to, the items discussed in "Risk Factors" in Item 1A of Part II of this report.
+The key factors that could cause our actual results to differ materially from the forward-looking statements include overall semiconductor market conditions, market acceptance for our new products, market demand for our new, mainstream, and mature products, our ability to supply customers in a timely manner, our dependencies on our silicon wafer suppliers, the impact of competitive products and pricing, technological and product development risks, and the other risks that are described herein and that are otherwise described from time to time in our filings with the Securities and Exchange Commission ("SEC"), including but not limited to, the items discussed in "Risk Factors" in Item 1A of Part II of this report.
 You should not unduly rely on forward-looking statements because our actual results could materially differ from those expressed in any forward-looking statements made by us.
 Further, any forward-looking statement applies only as of the date on which it is made.
 We are not required to update any forward-looking statement or statements to reflect events or circumstances after the date on which such statement is made or to reflect the occurrence of unanticipated events.